 The property is a firm favourite with families as well as with couples and the pool was a hotspot for kids, swimming and playing.
 We even spotted a couple of dads who seemed to be engaged in a never-ending Instagram photoshoot with their son, much to his frustration.
 Honeymooners and couples looking for a romantic weekend away won’t find an adults-only pool or sunbathing area here, however.
 But the children we encountered were polite, sophisticated and multilingual.
 We even joked that the little girl trying to swim a length underwater next to us could well be a future CEO of Facebook.
 All in all, they were hardly noticeable, perhaps because the property was carrying out noisy maintenance works during peak sunbathing hours.
 Everything will doubtless soon return to normal peaceful service, but some warning or even an apology for the inconvenience would have been nice.

 Keen to explore, we wandered down to the beach.
 Being water babies, we longed to splash around in the idyllic waters that looked as if they could be in the Caribbean.
-Somewhat disappointingly, the beach ran shallow for miles and the oil washed up on the sand scuppered our plans for swimming.
+Somewhat disappointingly, the beach at Bintan ran shallow for miles and the oil washed up on the sand scuppered our plans for swimming.
 Still, even without being able to dive in, a sunset stroll by the ocean made for a perfect end to a blissful afternoon.

 In contrast to the relaxed vibe of the resort, dinner at the main restaurant was a rather formal affair.
 The staff were as attentive as ever, with typical Singaporean efficiency and the food (a mixture of local and international dishes) clearly suited ex-pat tastes.
 For a change of scene, we had dinner the following night in the more casual bar area, where a tasty Thai menu was on offer.
 The chargrilled pork came as a surprise in Muslim Indonesia, but illustrated the value the Sanchaya places on meeting the needs of an international clientele.
 It was also one of the tastiest dishes we sampled and lounging on a sofa, playing board games and enjoying a pink margarita made tableside (or, in our case, sofa-side) was more our style for an R&R weekend.
 Here, the servers were a little warmer and chattier, though still prompt and efficient.